 In doing this work, we have learned not all situations are what they seem.
 That said, the fence is just the beginning of our relationship with a family.
 We also offer spay/neuter surgeries, flea treatment, and may provide urgent medical care if the family can’t provide it.
-We do have a foster/adoption program for the families who decide they can’t take care of their dogs.
+We provide guidance to families who decide they can’t take care of their dogs.
 But most of the families love their dogs and just need a little help and guidance.

 Don’t you think it’s better for the dogs to be in the house with the family?

 Yes!
 We learn what we can about the family’s situation and see how we can improve it.
 Some families just aren’t willing or able to have the dogs inside.
 But most dogs are calmer and friendlier when they have a fenced yard, so it’s easier for their families to spend time with them.
 Some start bringing the dog in the house more.
 Some start spending more time outside in their new yard with the dog.
 Some are willing to work with a trainer to address the behavior concerns that are keeping the dog outside, away from the family he/she loves so much.